 Number Your De-Cluttering Efforts

 Instead of hiring professionals, take it slow and be mindful.
 Come up with a number.
-The number represents the amount of items you will get rid of on a daily basis.
+The number represents the number of items you will get rid of on a daily basis.
 Chose a number that is realistic and manageable.
 If you work a full-time job and have young children, you might have to opt for a smaller number.

 In my case, the number is 5.
 I make it a habit to get rid of, donate, sell or reorganize 5 items a day.
 Whether it’s going through 5 files in the home office to shred outdated documents, or donating 5 outfits from my closet to a charitable organization the number 5 is a workable daily number for me.